 “We want to be careful about how often we tell kids they’re smart,” says Dr. Lisa Damour, a clinical psychologist, author and school consultant who lives in Ohio.
 “When they get to work that’s hard, they think, ‘That must mean I’m not as bright as everybody thought I was.’
 They can back away from hard work.”

 Parents should praise the process instead of the end result, complimenting kids on their persistence instead of the percentile at the top of the page.

-“If you say ‘you’re smart,’ that’s inducing a fixed mindset,” says Hans Schroder, a fourth-year graduate student in the clinical psychology program at Michigan State University.
+“If you say ‘you’re smart,’ that’s inducing a fixed mindset,” says Hans Schroder, who was a fourth-year graduate student in the clinical psychology program at Michigan State University at the time of this interview.
 “Instead you want to focus on the effort, the strategy, the specific thing that you did to earn that score.”